Katya Kat: Private Detective [serial 01]

 I thanked the driver and exited out the back.

-I followed the ascending house numbers until I reached the address I’d been reciting to myself in my head since stepping off the bus.
+I followed the ascending house numbers until I reached the address I’d been reciting in my head since stepping off the bus.

 Doubting my memory in another wave of nervousness, I pulled the torn newspaper page from my messenger bag to double-check.